bcgov/aps-infra-platform/documentation/reference/style-guide.md

 - For the sake of consistency, normally either all items or none should be complete sentences.

   !!! note
       Ordered lists that are part of an incomplete introductory sentence can be in lowercase and punctuated as if each item was a part of the introductory sentence.
-For example
+For example:

-      Fruits I enjoy include
+      Fruits I enjoy include:

         - apples
         - pears
         - persimmons.